trustedanalytics-ng/platform-wiki/Account-Access/acctaccess_accessing.md

 ## Ongoing user access

-Once you have a TAP account, you can log in using the following screen by accessing the platform link:
+Once you have a TAP account, click your saved link to TAP and log in using the following screen:

 ![Ongoing User Access TAP](/images/Signon_Screen_v7_Crpd.jpg)